Walter J. KendallProfessor Emeritus

 JD, St. John's University

 During law school, Walter Kendall was an associate editor of the St. John's Law Review and The Catholic Lawyer.
-After graduation, he served as a trial attorney at the Federal Power Commission, as house counsel at Baxter Laboratories, and as assistant to the director of the Illinois Department of Public Aid.
+After graduation, and before joining the John Marshall faculty in 1975 he served as a trial attorney at the Federal Power Commission, as house counsel at Baxter Laboratories, and as assistant to the director of the Illinois Department of Public Aid.

-He is an advisor to many community and citizen groups, notably serving as co-counsel for the National Interfaith Committee for Worker Justice in Fox v.
-Tyson Foods.
+He is an advisor to many community and citizen groups.
 He has served as chair of Access Living, an advocacy group for people with disabilities, and as co-chair of Illinois Peace Action.
-Currently, he is on the boards of those organizations as well as Illinois Citizen Action and the Illinois Chapter of the American Association of University Professors.
+Currently, he is on the boards of Illinois Citizen Action and the Illinois Chapter of the American Association of University Professors, as well as Access Living and AAUP-Illinois.
 Professor Kendall is past chair of the ISBA's Administrative Law Section Council, and he has served as an arbitrator for the National Futures Association.

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.